ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Microsoft (TM) MPEG4 V3
 Description: and derivates, means DivX3, Angelpotion, SMR, etc.; stream was created using VfW codec or transmuxed from AVI; note that V1/V2 are covered in VfW compatibility mode

 Codec ID: V_MPEG1
-C  odec Name: MPEG 1
+Codec Name: MPEG 1

-Dscription: The matroska video stream will contain a demuxed Elementary Stream (ES ), where block boundaries are still to be defined.
+Description: The matroska video stream will contain a demuxed Elementary Stream (ES ), where block boundaries are still to be defined.
 Its RECOMMENDED to use MPEG2MKV.exe for creating those files, and to compare the results with selfmade implementations

 Codec ID: V_MPEG2
-C  odec Name: MPEG 2
+Codec Name: MPEG 2

-Dscription: The matroska video stream will contain a demuxed Elementary Stream (ES ), where block boundaries are still to be defined.
+Description: The matroska video stream will contain a demuxed Elementary Stream (ES ), where block boundaries are still to be defined.
 Its RECOMMENDED to use MPEG2MKV.exe for creating those files, and to compare the results with selfmade implementations

 Codec ID: V_REAL/????